Summer: Games Design

 Friday: Presentation and crate of games, exhibition and graduation party.

-Please see our sample course handbook for more course information.
-Rooms and tutors will be added shortly.
+Please see our example sample course handbook for more course information.
+Rooms, tutors and details will vary slightly each year.

 Academic - You should have some prior study in design and drawing skills, but do not need to have studied Games Design before.
 If you have questions about your academic background, please email firstname.lastname@example.org.

 English - You should be proficient in written and spoken English and be able to participate in group discussions and make presentations.
 As a guideline we would expect you to have an IELTS score of 6.0.
 The Language Centre at University of the Arts London offers English courses for overseas students.